IBM/FoodTrackerBackend/DeployToCloud.md

 1. Go to the root directory of your FoodTrackerServer project

 ```
-cd ~/FoodTrackerBackend-Workshop/Server/FoodTrackerServer/
+cd ~/FoodTrackerBackend/Server/FoodTrackerServer/
 ```
 2. Initialise a local git project
 `git init`
 3. Add all your files to the project
 `git add -A`
-4. Check those file in by as a "commit"
+4. Check those files in as a "commit"
 `git commit -m "Initial commit"`
 6. Push the commit to GitHub
-Use the two lines under "…or push an existing repository from the command line" from the page dispalyed when you created your GitHub page.
+Use the two lines under "…or push an existing repository from the command line" from the page displayed when you created your GitHub project.
 7. Reload the GitHub project page

 #### Create an IBM Cloud DevOps Toolchain for your project